 Photos and pictures assist you in increasing the visual presence of your WordPress website as well as creating a positive user experience.
 You must take immediate action when any of your images don’t appear on the live site or in the Media Library.

-There are various reasons that lead to the image showing restriction problems.
-You might forget to insert in the content or there is a conflict between themes and plugins.
-Another important cause belongs to protected files as well.
+There are various common mistakes that lead to WordPress images not showing.
+You might forget to insert the content, there may be a conflict between themes or plugins, or the files are protected.

-For the frontend image error, you should remember to add it to your page or post.
-It’s recommended to provide the right file access to authorized people to avoid unwanted experiences.
+For the front-end image error, you should remember to add the image to your page or post.
+Make sure to provide the right file access to authorized people to avoid unwanted experiences.

-In terms of images not showing in the library issue, simply disable the image hotlinking option and making sure that they have the right permissions in the upload folder.
+In terms of images not showing in the library, simply disable the image hotlinking option and make sure that everyone has the right permissions in the upload folder.

-Still have a question about images not appearing trouble?
+Do you still have a question about images not appearing?
 Let us know in the comment section below!